Lindsey’s News

 Minimus

-Minumus, the Primary Latin Project of which I am proud to be a patron, was 20 in 2019 so ‘Io!
+Minumus, the Primary Latin Project was 25 in 2024 so ‘Io!
 Three cheers for this brilliant achievement!’

 Minimis has his own website where he says: ‘Minimus’ favourite books are the Roman detective novels of Lindsey Davis’ – and, thanks to illustrator Helen Forte, here he is reading one!